-2.7 Data analysis
+2.7.
+Data Analysis

-Data were analysed using IBM SPSS Statistics version 24.
-Internal reliability of the IRV-IPL was determined using Cronbach's alpha and validity coefficient using item-total correlation.
+Data were analysed using IBM SPSS Statistics version 24 IBM SPSS Statistics for Windows, Version 24.0.
+(IBM Corp, Armonk, NY, USA).
+The internal reliability of the IRV-IPL was determined using Cronbach's alpha and validity coefficient using the item-total correlation.
+We applied the Pearson Correlation method for the correlation matrix.
+For this, we used total scores of each construct and total scores of Before, After and What if.
 Mean and standard deviation (s.d.) are presented for IRV-IPL test responses.